kuroko-lang/kuroko/README.md

 # → oh no, there was an exception: foo() takes exactly 1 argument (0 given)
 ```

-Exceptions can also be generated from code:
+Exceptions can be generated with the `raise` statement.
+When raising an exception, the value can be anything, but subclasses of `__builtins__.Exception` are recommended.

 ```py
 def login(password):